dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 computed: mapState({
   todoItems: s => s.items.todo,
   inProgressItems: s => s.items.inProgress,
-  doneItems: s => s.items.done
+  doneItems: s => s.items.done,
-})
+}),
 //...
 ```

-You're now at a stage where you have your three task lanes on screen!
+We're now at a stage where we have our three task lanes on screen!
 The final step is to enable the user to change the lane that a task is assigned to; let's look at how we can do that now.

 ## Changing lanes